zzarif/Pasta-Shape-Recognizer/README.md

 ## Dataset Preparation

-**Data Collection:** Downloaded from DuckDuckGo using term name.
-**DataLoader:** Used fastai DataBlock API to set up the DataLoader.
-**Data Augmentation:** fastai provides default data augmentation which operates in GPU.
+- **Data Collection:** The code collects images for each pasta shape by searching for them using the DuckDuckGo search engine and downloading the images to corresponding folders in the [data](data/) directory.
+It then verifies the downloaded images and removes any failed downloads.
+- **DataLoader:** The code creates a DataBlock, which defines the structure of the data, including the image and label blocks, data splitting strategy, and image transformations.
+It then creates a DataLoader (dls) using the DataBlock, specifying the path to the data and the batch size.
+- **Data Augmentation:** The code applies data augmentation techniques to the images using RandomResizedCrop, which randomly crops and resizes the images to a specified size (224x224) with a minimum scaling factor of 0.5.
+Additional augmentation transforms are applied using aug_transforms() to further enhance the variety of the training data.
-Details can be found in `notebooks/data_prep.ipynb`
+Details can be found in [data_prep.ipynb](notebooks/data_prep.ipynb)

 ## Training and Data Cleaning

-**Training:** Fine-tuned a `resnet34` model for 9 epochs (5+2+2) and got upto **~85.6%** accuracy.
-**Data Cleaning:** This part took the highest time.
-Since I collected data from browser, there were many noises.
-Also, there were images that contained.
-I cleaned and updated data using fastai ImageClassifierCleaner.
-I cleaned the data each time after training or finetuning, except for the last time which was the final iteration of the model.
+- **Training:** The model is trained using a ResNet34 architecture with a 90-10 train-validation split, and fine-tuned for 5 epochs initially, achieving `~75%` accuracy.
+After data cleaning, the model is fine-tuned for 2 more epochs, reaching `79.5%` accuracy, and then further fine-tuned for 2 epochs, achieving a satisfactory accuracy of `~85.6%`.
+- **Data Cleaning:** The `ImageClassifierCleaner` is used to identify and remove irrelevant data points from the dataset.
+The data points that need to be relabeled are moved to the correct directories, ensuring the dataset's integrity and improving the model's performance.
+Details can be found in [training_and_data_cleaning.ipynb](notebooks/training_and_data_cleaning.ipynb)

 ## Model Deployment
-I deployed the model to HuggingFace Spaces Gradio App.
-The implementation can be found in `deployment` folder or [here](https://huggingface.co/spaces/zzarif/Pasta-Shape-Recognizer).
+The model is deployed to HuggingFace Spaces Gradio App.
+The implementation can be found in [deployment](deployment/) folder or [here](https://huggingface.co/spaces/zzarif/Pasta-Shape-Recognizer).
+### Classifying `fusilli` pasta
 ![Pasta-Shape-Recognizer](deployment/deployed_model_hf_spaces.png)

 ## API integration with GitHub Pages